 Mr. Meeder is a member of Holland & Knight's National Construction Industry Practice Group.
+He was named the 2023 "Lawyer of the Year" for Litigation – Construction in Chicago by The Best Lawyers in America guide.
 The group's Construction practice was ranked seventh among The Top 50 Construction Law Firms™ for 2020 by Construction Executive magazine, and received a top-tier ranking by The Legal 500 United States guide for 2020.
 In addition, the group was named the 2019 "Law Firm of the Year" for Construction Litigation by U.S. News – Best Lawyers.

 Mr. Meeder has handled projects including fast-track office buildings, commercial and residential buildings, golf courses, highway construction, hospitals, wastewater treatment plants, airports, senior housing projects, tollway systems, underground utility, cable, electric, gas, fiber optic, telephone, water, stormwater and sewer projects, including tunneling, horizontal boring, directional drilling and other specialty work related to underground infrastructure projects.